-- 11. 1.
-The organization's duly authorized representative shall inform in writing the department head or officer under whom each selected employee member is employed that such employee has been selected. - 12.
-2. No selected employee member shall leave the duty or work station, or assignment without specific approval of appropriate employer representative. - 13.
-3. In scheduling meetings, due consideration shall be given to the operating needs and work schedules of the department, division, or section in which the employee members are employed.
+- 11. The organization's duly authorized representative shall inform in writing the department head or officer under whom each selected employee member is employed that such employee has been selected. - 12.
+No selected employee member shall leave the duty or work station, or assignment without specific approval of appropriate employer representative. - 13.
+In scheduling meetings, due consideration shall be given to the operating needs and work schedules of the department, division, or section in which the employee members are employed. - MSA Officers Release Time.
+The City shall provide an annual Association release time bank of four hundred (400) hours for use by the Association Officers.
+These employees may use these hours to perform their Union functions concerning personnel management and employee-employer relations; attend seminars, meetings and conferences designated by the Association for the purpose of professional development, and/or leadership training.
+Additional reasonable release time shall be granted for Officers' attendance at grievance proceedings, Department committee meetings and meetings with the Sheriff or the Sheriff's designees concerning collective bargaining issues.
+The released Officers shall not participate in any other activity, including but not limited to political activity, during this release time.
+The president of the Association, or his/her designee, shall notify the Department at least forty-eight (48) hours in advance of the Officers who will be utilizing the release time.